Sunnfast/UI-rock-paper-scissors/README.md

 Known Bug(s):

-Does not permit replay once final result (game outcome) has been given.
+Does not permit replay once final result (game outcome) has been given. (resolved: 6.2.21) :white_check_mark: